 - You can’t be claimed as a dependent on someone else’s tax return

-If you or your employer have made contributions to your HSA plan this tax year, make sure you reap the benefits on your next tax return.
+If you or your employer have made contributions to your HSA plan in 2020, make sure you reap the benefits on your tax return when you file.

 Why Jackson Hewitt®?